 Your provider must give you any keys needed to access your room, the building and common areas.
+If you want to make a copy of your keys, you must first gain the providers' permission.

 The provider must supply and maintain locks that are necessary to make sure your room is reasonably secure.